2014 Cannes Film Festival: Directors' Fortnight

-Special screenings

-Shorts selection - The winner of the Illy Prize for Short Film has been highlighted.

-Awards
+Official Awards

 Winter Sleep became the first Turkish film to win the Palme d'Or since Yol won in 1982.
 Director Nuri Bilge Ceylan called the win "a great surprise for me" and dedicated the win to the youth of Turkey as the country undergoes political turmoil and to the victims of the Soma mine disaster.
 Prior to the start of Cannes, Winter Sleep was considered the favorite to win the Palme d'Or, but when it was shown it met with mixed critical reaction.
 Some found it to be too long (at 3 hours 16 minutes, it was the longest film at the festival) and difficult to finish, while others called it a great revelation.
 The jury, however, loved the film.
 Jury president Jane Campion said "If I had the guts to be as honest about his characters as this director is, I'd be very proud of myself."

-Winter Sleep is the story of Mr. Aydin (played by Haluk Bilginer), a former actor who now runs mountaintop hotel, and his failing marriage.
-Aydin sees himself as the region's kind ruler, intervening in the business of the towns people below the mountain.
-In reality, almost everyone, including his wife, dislikes Aydin.
-He has a pompous column in the local newspaper and is writing a book on history of the Turkish theatre.
-When the slow season approaches the guests depart, the fighting between Aydin, his wife, his sister who lives with him, and the village people begins.
-Conversations dominate the film as the inner workings of the characters are slowly revealed.

-The runner-up Grand Prix award went to the rite-of-passage drama The Wonders.
-Julianne Moore won the best actress prize or her portrayal of a demented Hollywood diva in Maps to the Stars.
-Timothy Spall took the best actor prize for his portrayal of a marine painter in Mr. Turner.
-Bennett Miller was named as best director for his work on Foxcatcher.
-The Jury Prize was split between the drama Mommy and the drama Goodbye to Language.